Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

 \subsubsection{Non-regularized limit with $\varepsilon_0=0$}

-We train with an energy-only loss, so the objective omits the $H^2$ term.
-We compare the Jacobian determinant $J=\det F$ with three baselines, namely vanilla PINN~\cite{raissi2019pinn}, RAR-D~\cite{wu2023comprehensive}, and residual-driven R3~\cite{daw2023r3}, as shown in Fig.~\ref{fig:detF}.
-In this regime, cell contraction triggers a localized densification phase transition in the pericellular region.
-The energetic optimum therefore features a pericellular densification ring (high-density phase), with $J$ decreasing toward the densified-well value $J^\star$, while the far-field ECM remains in the undensified (low-density) state with $J = 1$.
-An annulus-like pattern alone is therefore not diagnostic.
-The relevant indicators are the attained minimum value of $J$ and the azimuthal coherence of the low-$J$ band.
-We verify that the qualitative conclusions reported below persist under representative sweeps of the R3 cadence and model capacity (Extended Data Figs.~\ref{fig:ed-single-eps0-period}--\ref{fig:ed-single-eps0-width}).
+We start from the non-regularized limit with $\varepsilon_0=0$, where sharp interfaces are not smoothed by an explicit second-gradient penalty.
+This is the most demanding single-cell regime because the solution must approach the densified well next to the cell while keeping the surrounding matrix near the undensified state.
+Figure~\ref{fig:detF} compares the Jacobian determinant $J=\det F$ across vanilla PINN~\cite{raissi2019pinn}, RAR-D~\cite{wu2023comprehensive}, residual-driven R3~\cite{daw2023r3}, and Bio-PINN.
+Here, the presence of a pericellular low-$J$ band alone is not sufficient evidence of success.
+The decisive diagnostics are the minimum attained value of $J$ and the azimuthal coherence of that band.
+The qualitative conclusions reported below remain stable under representative sweeps of the R3 cadence and model capacity (Supplementary Figs.~\ref{fig:ed-single-eps0-period} to \ref{fig:ed-single-eps0-width}).

-In Fig.~\ref{fig:detF}, vanilla PINN in panel (a) captures the presence and approximate location of the annulus, but the transition region remains diffuse and exhibits spurious radial streaks extending into the bulk ECM, reminiscent of needle-like microstructures but not forming a coherent pericellular densification pattern.
-The minimum value indicated by the color scale stays significantly larger, remaining around $J\gtrsim 0.6$.
-This indicates that optimization does not reach the neighborhood of the densified well near the cell boundary.
+In Fig.~\ref{fig:detF}, vanilla PINN in panel (a) captures the presence and approximate location of a pericellular low-$J$ band, but the transition layer remains diffuse and exhibits spurious radial streaks that extend into the surrounding matrix.
+These features do not form a coherent pericellular densification pattern.
+The minimum value indicated by the colour scale remains substantially above the densified-well level, staying around $J\gtrsim 0.6$.
+Optimization therefore does not reach the neighbourhood of the densified well near the cell boundary.

 RAR-D in panel (b) sharpens the near-boundary structure by enriching regions of large residual.
 However, a residual-driven strategy alone does not enforce a near-to-far training progression.
-As a result, the annulus can remain angularly nonuniform, and weak far-field imprinting persists.
-The minimum value of $J$ again remains elevated at about $J\gtrsim 0.6$, indicating that the solution is not driven into the densified-well neighborhood.
+As a result, the pericellular band remains azimuthally non-uniform and weak spurious structure persists in the surrounding matrix.
+The minimum value of $J$ again stays elevated at about $J\gtrsim 0.6$, indicating that the solution is still not driven into the densified-well neighbourhood.